-As summer starts to head down the home stretch, we at Marsy's Law for Wisconsin thought it would be a good time to let you know which legislators and candidates have taken the Stand With Crime Victims Pledge and promised to support victims' rights.
+It's officially November in Wisconsin!
+Time has flown and it's hard to believe that we're already heading into the chilly final months of Autumn.
+With the next legislative session only a couple short months away, we at Marsy's Law for Wisconsin wanted to update our bipartisan coalition about which legislators and candidates have taken the Stand With Crime Victims Pledge and promised to support victims' rights.
 As most of our supporters know, our legislation passed with overwhelming bipartisan support on first consideration as 2017 Senate Joint Resolution 53.
-But our work isn't done!
-There are still more legislative votes to go to make Marsy's Law a reality in Wisconsin.
+But our work isn't done yet!
+There are still a number of steps to make Marsy's Law a reality in Wisconsin.

 My name is Jayden and I am a new fall intern at Marsy’s Law for Wisconsin!
 I am currently attending the University of Wisconsin-Madison pursuing a major in Psychology with a Certificate in Criminal Justice.
 I will be graduating in May and hope to continue my education in graduate school.